0xFNDH/MERSA/README.md

  o             .
 ```

-Multicast Encrypted Reverse Shell (MERS) and Multicast Encrypted RSA (MERSA) are PoC tools that demonstrates how multicast can be used to bypass point-to-point network restrictions.
+Multicast Encrypted Reverse Shell (MERS) and Multicast Encrypted RSA (MERSA) are PoC tools that demonstrates how multicast can be utilized to bypass point-to-point network restrictions.

-MERSA is a non-vendor specific vulnerability that undermines network security policies by operating on multicast.
-Multicast uses IGMP (L2) or PIM (L3), depending on the type of network, to route multicast traffic.
-As a result, some networks' security policies can be bypassed due to gaps in the security controls for multicast routing.
+MERSA is a non-vendor specific vulnerability that undermines network security policies via multicast.
+Multicast can use either IGMP (L2) or PIM (L3) and follows a separate method of routing than normal traffic.
+Due to security control insufficiencies for multicast routing, certain network security policies may be circumvented as a result.

-Multicast is often forgetten about and rarely utilized within most networks.
-As a result, it can be overlooked as a vulnerability.
-The goal of MERSA is to bring attention to the existing security gaps in networks that have multicast enabled.
-The best way to mitigate any risks against multicast, is to disable it in the router configuration file.
+Multicast traffic restrictions are often neglected, creating a potential risk that could go unnoticed.
+The primary goal of MERSA is to highlight the vulnerabilities posed by multicast-enabled networks.
+The best way to minimize the risks associated with multicast, is to disable it within the router's configuration files.
+In the case that disabling multicast is not feasible, extra measures can be taken to ensure multicast traffic is contained.

-# Tremeris Kynigoskylo

-> MERSA is a less potent iteration of the Tremeris Kynigoskylo (TK-PoC) software.
-It poses a significantly lower risk and can be easily detected through various network intrusion detection systems and network monitoring applications.
-Unlike its predecessor, the TK-PoC project was created to covertly extract  files from internal networks without raising any red flags or displaying any unusual activity.
-> Multicast was used as one of the traffic types for TK-PoC to obfuscate files and data into as it was able to bypass network restrictions.
-> Additionally, without multicast logging enabled, it is notably more difficult to locate the specific device(s) that received the extracted files from within the network.

 # Patching